amanvermai30/Shopeasy-Online-Shopping-Application/README.md

 <h1 align="center">Shopeasy Website</h1>

-About CallBuddy - Hello world ! welcome to shopeasy.com we are delighted that we are solving real time problem of customer and local street vendor , vendor means provider or seller.
+About Shopeasy - Hello world ! welcome to shopeasy.com we are delighted that we are solving real time problem of customer and local street vendor , vendor means provider or seller.

 # Problem Statement: